 63 years old women admitted to the hospital 2 weeks after she returned home after a visit to Spain.
 For one week she had intermittent fever and shivers followed by profuse diarrhea for 8-10 times daily.
 The diarrhea was watery and over the last 72 hours she had noticed fresh blood in the stool.
 She also complained from colicky abdominal pain relieved by defecation.
 Her partner had loose stool for 3-4 days on return from holiday, but is now better.

-- Examination:

-- T: 38.1 °C Pulse: 82/min RR: 15/min BP: 100/67 mmHg

-- Abdomen: mid tenderness in the infra-umbilical regionwith with active bowel sound
+T: 38.1 °C Pulse: 82/min RR: 15/min BP: 100/67 mmHg Abdomen: mid tenderness in the infra-umbilical regionwith with active bowel sound

-- Investigations:

-- CBC: leukocytosis
+CBC: leukocytosis Stool analysis and culture is attached

-- Stool analysis : increase WBCs, RBCs, with mucus

-- Culture and Gram stain are attached